 - 1006116 - Migration of workload statistics data to NW2004s (2)

-If neither of the above are possible, at a minimum the SAP Earlywatch report and Upgrade/Migration going live checks should be scheduled with SAP.
-These are remote services performed by SAP from India, and they need to be scheduled at least 4-weeks in advanced:
+If neither of the above is possible, at a minimum the SAP Earlywatch report and Upgrade/Migration going live checks should be scheduled with SAP.
+These are remote services performed by SAP from India, and they need to be scheduled at least 4-weeks in advance:

 - SAP Go-Live Analysis Sessions (before)

 More information can be found here.

 Don't be caught post-go-live without historical performance and baselines to help guide you in troubleshooting performance issues and comparing improvements or identifying optimization opportunities.
 Depending on the database and platform changes, there can be many more specific recommendations pertaining to performance best practices, however, at least take care of the SAP side.

 Want to monitor your systems before and after the upgrade and compare performance baselines down to the transaction level all from the cloud?
 Subscribe to our cloud-based IT-Conductor.
 With a few clicks and a few minutes, you can monitor and alert your SAP systems.
 Truly SAP Performance management without the hassles!